 To understand this more fully, consider the 2D slice through the 5D error ellipsoid that spans the $e_0$-$M_{\rm ch}$ plane.
 Ignoring priors and setting $\theta^a=\hat{\theta}^a$ for $a \neq (M_{\rm ch}, e_0)$ in Eq.~\eqref{eq:errorellipsoid} yields an equation for the 2D $n$-sigma error ellipse, \be \frac{\Gamma_{e_0 e_0}}{n^2} \delta \theta_{e_0}^2 +\frac{\Gamma_{M_{\rm ch} M_{\rm ch}}}{n^2} \delta \theta_{M_{\rm ch}}^2 + \frac{\Gamma_{M_{\rm ch} e_0}}{n^2} \delta \theta_{e_0} \delta \theta_{M_{\rm ch}} =1 \;, \ee where the Fisher matrix elements are given by Eq.~\eqref{eq:GammaAB} and $\delta \theta^a = \theta^a - \hat{\theta}^a$.
 [In this approach the other parameters in the Fisher matrix ($t_c, \phi_c, \eta$) are not marginalized over.]

-Consider separately the equation of an ellipse in the Cartesian $x$-$y$ plane that has semi-major axis $a$, semi-minor axis $b$, and has been rotated about its center at $(x_0,y_0)$ by a counter-clockwise angle $\theta$ from the positive $x$-axis.
-The equation for such an ellipse is\footnote{This is easily derived from the standard Cartesian form of an ellipse at the origin by applying a counter-clockwise rotation followed by a translation of the ellipse.}
+Consider separately the equation of an ellipse in the Cartesian $x$-$y$ plane that has semimajor axis $a$, semiminor axis $b$, and has been rotated about its center at $(x_0,y_0)$ by a counterclockwise angle $\theta$ from the positive $x$-axis.
+The equation for such an ellipse is\footnote{This is easily derived from the standard Cartesian form of an ellipse at the origin by applying a counterclockwise rotation followed by a translation of the ellipse.}

 where $\delta x= x-x_0$ and $\delta y= y-y_0$.
 In terms of the eigenvalues of the $2 \times 2$ Fisher matrix

 the error ellipse semimajor and semiminor axes are \be a=n/\sqrt{\lambda_{-}}, \;\;\; \text{and} \;\;\; b=n/\sqrt{\lambda_{+}} \;\;\;. \ee This is found by identifying $\delta x \equiv \delta \theta_{e_0}$ and $\delta y \equiv \delta \theta_{M_{\rm ch}}$, equating the coefficients of Eqs.~\eqref{eq:fisherellipse2d} and \eqref{eq:ellipse2d}, and solving for $a$, $b$, and $\theta$.
 The rotation angle of the ellipse is \be \theta = -\frac{1}{2} \arctan\left(\frac{2 \Gamma_{M_{\rm ch} e_0}}{\Gamma_{M_{\rm ch}M_{\rm ch}} -\Gamma_{e_0 e_0}} \right) \;. \ee From the form of Eq.~\eqref{eq:GammaAB} and assuming a 0PN model for $\Psi$ as in Eq.~\eqref{eq:Psiecc0PN}, we can see that the Fisher matrix elements will have the form: \bs